jblakeh1/gps_clock/README.md

 # gps_clock
 An Arduino-based GPS clock using a microcontroller with a gps attachment and a 12-neopixel ring.
 I based this project on Adafruit's awesome Neopixel watch: https://learn.adafruit.com/flora-geo-watch/overview

-This is my first github submission, so be gentle.
-I'm an artist, not a programmer.

 View my initial finished product here: https://www.instagram.com/p/BdodW2RlL-l/?taken-by=jblakeh1